jessica-calderon/talking-tech/README.md

 HTML, Bootstrap/CSS, JavaScript, Express.js, Node.js, MySQL

 ## [Usage](#table-of-contents)
 Users can create an account with a username, email, and password to login to their blog dashboard.
-Users can post, edit, and delete blogs, view and comment on exisiting blogs.
+Users can post, edit, and delete blogs, view and comment on existing blogs.
+Users are automatically signed out of their account after five minutes of inactivity.

 ## [Additional Tools](#table-of-contents)
 express-handlebars, bcrypt, express-session, sequelize, Google Fonts, and Font Awesome